cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/warp-client-checks/os-version.md

 # OS version

-The OS Version device posture attribute checks whether the version of a device’s operating system matches, is greater than or lesser than the configured value.
+The OS Version device posture attribute checks whether the version of a device's operating system matches, is greater than or lesser than the configured value.

 ## Prerequisites